Questions to Ask If You Are Laid Off or Fired

 What Happens to My Health Insurance?

 Does it stop immediately?
 The last day of the month?
-Is it extended for the period I'm receiving severance?
+Is it extended for the period I'm receiving severance pay?
 Do I immediately need to apply for COBRA or independent insurance?

 Am I Eligible for Rehire?